 Data S1.
-Overlapping differentially expressed genes between SAM1, SAM2 and young flower bud in hybrid.
+Overlapping differentially expressed genes between the SAM1, SAM2 and Young flower bud in hybrid.

 Data S2.
-Gene Ontology enrichment lists for SAM1, SAM2 and young flower bud between the parents.
+Gene Ontology enrichment lists for the SAM1, SAM2 and young flower bud (YFB) between the parents.

 Data S3.
-Gene Ontology enrichment lists for SAM1, SAM2 and young flower bud in the hybrid.
+Gene Ontology enrichment lists for the SAM1, SAM2 and Young flower bud (YFB) in hybrid.

 Data S4.
-Hierarchical clustering in the significantly enriched Gene Ontology terms associated with the differentially expressed genes of the F_1 hybrids in SAM1 and SAM2.
+Hierarchical clustering in the significantly enriched GO terms associated with the differentially expressed genes of the F1 hybrids in SAM1 and SAM2.